Board of Directors

 Recent Activities

 Likewise, Michael actively engaged in the banking industry, in particular in connection with public banking.
 That led to his role as an advisor to the Public Banking Institute and writing and speaking on the topic.
 In 2012 he was one of the keynote speakers at the Public Banking In America Conference, presenting his work titled “Foreclosures, Eminent Domain and Public Banking“.
 He also published a book on using eminent domain to rescue homeowners facing foreclosure titled “Eminent Domain: How to use eminent domain to stop foreclosures, rescue homeowners and save communitiesfound on Amazon.
-More recently that has led to a deep dive into credit unions, who for over a hundred years have existed to primarily “serve the underserved”.
+More recently that has led to a deep dive into credit unions, who for over a hundred years have existed to primarily “serve the underserved.”

 Michael’s research into local economic development issues has resulted in his writing and publishing an extensive number of articles on banking, securities, currencies and related topics found here, here and under his full bio linked below.
-This effort led to an in-depth exploration of the use of alternative currencies for economic development, resulting in his article Money – A Time for Change, exploring how such currencies can serve as the underlying mechanism to comprehensively bootstrap local economies, especially stressed economies.
+This effort led to an in-depth exploration of the use of alternative currencies for economic development, resulting in his article Money–A Time for Change, exploring how such currencies can serve as the underlying mechanism to comprehensively bootstrap local economies, especially stressed economies.

 From that knowledge he developed a system called the Sustainable Communities Framework (SCF) for harnessing those ideas into an integrated regional economic development program, introduced in this document.
 And as this document explains, the SCF program very closely maps to all the elements of the Green New Deal (GND), including job creation; small business growth and development; income and wealth disparities; climate change and other environmental issues; infrastructure, housing and energy issues; local farming and food; municipalities, schools, hospitals and other not-for-profit service organizations.
 The one key difference is that the SCF can be implemented locally now, without waiting for Congress and massive federal funding.

-This effort has also attracted the attention of leadership with the Centre for Enterprise and Economic Development Research (CEEDR), at Middlesex University in London.
+Along the way this effort has also attracted the attention of leadership with the Centre for Enterprise and Economic Development Research (CEEDR), at Middlesex University in London.
 Middlesex hosts a top tier business school, of which CEEDR is the leading research centre specializing in local economic development, small business financing and support policy, and social enterprise.
 CEEDR has awarded Michael an Honorary Research Fellowship in recognition of his pioneering work in the field of local economic development and business financing based on his decade+ research and work in this field.
 More recently he joined the Global Institute for Sustainable Prosperity as a Research Fellow.

 Summary of Previous Activities